Posted on May 21, 2012

 Many stolen guns are used to commit other crimes.
 A U.S. Department of the Treasury study revealed that nearly a quarter of ATF gun trafficking investigations involved stolen firearms and were associated with over 11,000 trafficked firearms – including 10% percent of the investigations which involved guns stolen from residences.4

 Significantly, laws requiring the reporting of lost and stolen firearms are associated with a reduction in gun trafficking.
 One study found that states without mandatory lost or stolen reporting laws export two and a half times more crime guns across state lines than jurisdictions with such laws.5

 The public overwhelmingly supports laws requiring the reporting of lost or stolen firearms.
 A nationwide poll in 2011 found that 94% of Americans surveyed, including 94% of gun owners, favor laws to require the reporting of lost or stolen firearms.6

 Federal law does not require individual gun owners or other lawful possessors of firearms to report the loss or theft of a firearm to law enforcement.

-Federal law requires that licensed firearms dealers report the loss or theft of any firearm from the dealer’s inventory to the U.S. Attorney General or local law enforcement within 48 hours of discovering the loss or theft.9
+Federal law does, however, require that licensed firearms dealers report the loss or theft of any firearm from the dealer’s inventory to the U.S. Attorney General or local law enforcement within 48 hours of discovering the loss or theft.7

 SUMMARY OF STATE LAWS GOVERNING REPORTING OF